You are here

 Engaging with LinkedIn can help you become a thought leader in your industry.
 By answering LinkedIn questions or starting groups, you can help foster conversation and become recognised as an industry expert.

-Create your own success story by maximising your LinkedIn account and establishing yourself in the world’s largest professional network.
+Create your own success story by optimising your LinkedIn account and establishing yourself in the world’s largest professional network.

 Maximising your LinkedIn profile increases your visibility to hiring managers and opens opportunities to connect with like-minded and similarly skilled individuals.

-Things to consider include choosing a suitable photo, securing recommendations, linking to appropriate websites, joining relevant groups and keeping it up-to-date.
+Things to consider include choosing a suitable photo, writing a compelling headline, securing recommendations, linking to appropriate websites, joining relevant groups and keeping it up-to-date.